 - 1680-1850 AD: Huri Moai phase, development of the Tangata Manu (bird-man) culture.

 - 1877: the slave trade and the over-exploitation of natural resources reduced the native population to only 111 (from a possible peak of 20-30,000).

-1) Evidence of contact between Rapa Nui islanders and Native Americans.
+1) When did the contact between Rapa Nui islanders and Native Americans happen?

 In 2014, the genome of 27 living Rapa Nui islanders showed the presence of early Native American, suggesting the hyphotesis of a contact around 1280-1425.
 This could be explained by either two options: 1) Americans arrived Rapa Nui shortly after the Polynesians, or 2) Polynesians from Rapa Nui used the Pacific currents to sail to South America, they obtained sweet potatoes, bottle gourd plants and chickens, and then returned home with some South Americans also on the canoes.